MacRdy/kodgen/README.md

 Hook is a function within generator that can be overridden.
 It is not available in the template, but can be predefined as being overridden in the generator code.
-The implementation of these functions can be written in the `hooksFile` (option above).
+A custom implementation of these functions can be provided in the file specified by the `hooksFile` option.

 ```typescript
 // Always check concrete hook using in sources